gerardroche/sublime-phpunit/README.md

 }
 ```

-The above options would be pass to PHPUnit as the following CLI options:
+The above configuration would be passed to PHPUnit as the following CLI options:

 ```
 -d "display_errors=1" -d "xdebug.scream=0" --no-coverage --colors=never --coverage-html build/coverage